Professor Peter Martin

 Department of Health & Human Sciences

-This presentation will consider if there is a future for mental health nursing and , if so, what might that future look like?
-Our understanding of mental health and illness has undergone significant change in the past few years.
-It is appropriate that services provided to support people in need should evolve concurrently.
+Our understanding of mental health and illness has undergone significant change in the past few years and it is appropriate that services provided to support people in need should evolve concurrently.

 Mental Health Nursing has a long and complex history with apparently contradictory roots.
 Critical to this evolution has been changing perceptions and responses to mental health and illness within the wider environment.